regen-network/testnets/README.md

 # Historic Testnets (not in use)

 The testnets listed below are no longer active but are retained here for posterity.
 Do not waste your time trying to join them :)

+## `congo-1`

+`congo-1` was the first community-driven testnet between 7th November 2019 and 17th January 2020, at which point it was abandoned in order to prepare for the next incentivised testnet.

 ## `regen-test-1001`